Electric Vehicle Chargers Buyer's Guide

 Smart Home Connection

-You can connect eligible EV charging stations to their smart home devices such as Amazon Echo or Google Home.
+You can connect eligible EV charging stations to your smart home devices such as Amazon Echo or Google Home.
 With Alexa voice controls or Google Voice Assistant users can start, pause or resume charging with simple voice commands.

 Charging Levels Explained